 - Car washes are an old standby that everyone can participate in and enjoy.
 Have the kids prepare sandwiches, offer drinks and include a bake sale to raise more money.

-DoJiggy's fundraising software solutions make planning and managing these events simple and effective.
+DoJiggy's fundraising software solutions make planning and managing PTO events simple and effective.

 Building a Sense of Community is Key to PTO and PTA Fundraising